 A home equity line of credit (HELOC) is a revolving line of credit that leverages the equity in your home.
-As you build up more equity in your home, you can also access more of it through your HELOC – of course, so long as it does not exceed 65% of the value of your home.
-Scotiabank’s home equity line of credit is referred to as their STEP – Scotia Total Equity Plan.
+As you build up more equity in your home, you can also access more of it through your HELOC—of course, so long as it does not exceed 65% of the value of your home.
+Scotiabank’s home equity line of credit is called the Scotia Total Equity Plan (STEP).

 With the STEP, you have the option to go fixed or variable.
-As of September 30, 2013, the 5-year fixed rate for the STEP is 3.99%.
-However, the 5-year variable rate for this product is as low as 3.10%.
-However, it’s important to remember with any variable rate mortgage product that rates would go up if Prime was ever increased.
+As of Sept.
+29, 2017, the posted five-year fixed rate for the STEP is 4.94%.
+However, the five-year variable rate for this product is as low as 3.4%.
+However, it’s important to remember with any variable-rate mortgage product that rates would go up if the prime rate increases.

-Once you qualify for the Scotia Total Equity Plan, you can borrow anywhere from $0 up to 65% of the value of your home.
-It’s important to note, however, that your total home debt (mortgage + HELOC) cannot exceed 80% of the value of your home.
-In order to borrow up to 80% of the value of your home, your mortgage would need to be paid off in full.
+Once you qualify for the Scotia Total Equity Plan, you can borrow up to 65% of the value of your home.
+It’s important to note, however, that your total home debt (mortgage + HELOC) can’t exceed 80% of the value of your home.
+In order to borrow up to 80% of the value of your home, your mortgage will need to be paid off in full.

-- You can access funds at an ATM, online, by phone or at any Scotiabank branch location.
+- You can access funds at an ATM, online, by phone, or at any Scotiabank branch

-- Your interest is calculated on the daily balance, so you will only pay interest on the amount you use.
+- Your interest is calculated on the daily balance so you’ll only pay interest on the amount you use

 The value of your home = $250,000